 Born in 1983 Anya was raised in Alfred Cove by Catherine and Jon Brock who owned a business repairing chairs.
-Encouraged from a young age to create, the ‘workshop’ provided the perfect atmosphere for a young and hungry brain.
+Encouraged from a young age to create, the ‘workshop’ provided her the perfect environment for a young and creative brain.
 That paired with the encouragement of entrepreneurial small business owners has proved instrumental in Anya’s career.

 Identifying strongly with the abstract expressionists hailing from 1950’s America, Anya sees her work as semi abstracted interpretations of her subjects.
-Employing organic exaggeration and distortion, the work is recognisably figurative without entering realism.
+Employing organic exaggeration and distortion - the work is recognizably figurative without entering realism.

-Anya’s connection to her subject matter varies.
-Occasionally the subject only provides a guide for shape and composition, a vehicle in which to experiment with paint application and emotional mark making.
-On the other hand her girls and nudes portray a sensual feminine strength that is beguiling and non-threatening; exposed and courageous.
+Anya’s connection to her subject matter provides only a guide for shape and composition, a vehicle in which to experiment with paint application.
+Conversely, her girls and nude work portray a sensual feminine strength that is intriguing yet non-threatening; bare yet courageous.

-Anya’s colourful original paintings and prints feature in the interiors of Australia’s most contemporary homes and her larger-than-life murals can be found splashed across walls throughout Los Angeles, Sydney, Melbourne, Perth and Fremantle.
+Anya’s colourful original paintings and prints of close-up faces, nudes, portrait-inspired animals and geometric compositions, feature in the interiors of Australia’s most contemporary homes and her larger-than-life murals can be found splashed across walls throughout Los Angeles, Sydney, Melbourne, Perth and Fremantle.
 Her budgie mural that adorned four 10-foot tall windows in Perth was featured in the New York Times.